Dushess0/V_Assistant/README.md

 # V_Assistant
-Writed using C# and WinForms.
+Written using C# and WinForms.
 This application includes it media-player, timer, stopwatch, tool for quick launch other applications.
 It also can draw on screen directly.
 Main advantage of this app is using much less RAM than Windows defaults applications.